akkaouim/ECD_coaching_bot_comparison/USAGE.md

 The dashboard applies comprehensive filtering to ensure accurate analysis:

-- **Split Sessions Excluded**: Sessions with no participant messages (bot-only interactions)
+- **Split Sessions Excluded**: Sessions with less than 3 participant messages (improved definition for better data quality)
 - **Test Sessions Excluded**: Sessions with participant IDs ending in @dimagi.com (internal testing)
 - **Consistent Filtering**: All tables, graphs, and metrics use the same exclusion criteria
 - **Enhanced Rating Detection**: Comprehensive pattern matching improves rating extraction from 0.07% to 68% of sessions
+- **Date Range Filtering**: Interactive date range filtering for Session Volume chart (client-side filtering)

 ### Dashboard Layout

-The dashboard consists of five main sections:
+The dashboard consists of six main sections:

 1. **Header Section**
    - Dashboard title and navigation
    - Generation timestamp
    - Overview information
+   - Global filters (date range, participant IDs, outlier exclusion, split/test session exclusion)

 2. **Summary Metrics Table**
    - Core comparison metrics for each version
+   - "Total (All Versions)" row showing aggregated totals across all versions
    - Sortable and responsive table
    - Color-coded headers

 3. **Method-Based Analysis Tables**
-   - Refrigerator example rate by method and version
+   - Refrigerator example rate by method and version (with "All Versions" column and "Total (All Methods)" row)
-   - Median number of participant messages per session by method and version
+   - Median number of participant messages per session by method and version (with "All Versions" column and "Total (All Methods)" row, dynamic outlier filtering)
-   - Median user words per session by method and version (with outlier filtering)
+   - Median user words per session by method and version (with "All Versions" column and "Total (All Methods)" row, dynamic outlier filtering)
-   - Average FLW score by method and version (with dynamic rating statistics)
+   - Average FLW score by method and version (with "All Versions" column and "Total (All Methods)" row, dynamic rating statistics)

+4. **Session Volume Analysis**
+   - Stacked bar chart showing session volume over time by coaching method and version
+   - Aggregation options: day, week, month (default: week)
+   - Date range filtering for interactive time-based analysis
+   - Session count summary table by method and version (with "All Versions" column and "Total (All Methods)" row)

-4. **Session Progression Analysis**
+5. **Session Progression Analysis**
    - Interactive line graph with Chart.js
    - Dropdown to switch between view options
    - Outlier filtering checkbox for extreme sessions
    - Shows user verbosity progression across sessions

-5. **Definitions Section**
+6. **Definitions Section**
    - Version definitions and criteria
    - Metric explanations
    - Technical details